eliascsoares/calculator-project/README.md

 ## License

+This project is open source and available under the [MIT License](LICENSE).

-This project is [MIT](https://choosealicense.com/licenses/mit/) licensed.
+This project uses React, which is licensed under the [MIT License](https://github.com/facebook/react/blob/main/LICENSE).